 What You Can Do to Help Manatees

-- Latch onto a license plate.
-Take part in the Florida Department of Highway Safety and Motor Vehicles program that gives motorists the opportunity to purchase a "Save the Manatee" license plate.
+- Step up to the plate.
+If you’re a Florida motorist, purchase a "Save the Manatee" license plate through the Florida Department of Highway Safety and Motor Vehicles.
 Proceeds go to manatee and environmental research, protection and education programs.

-If you see a manatee when operating a powerboat, remember to maintain a safe distance of at least 50 feet and cut your motor if you are nearby.
+- Pay close attention to your surroundings.
+If you see a manatee when operating a powerboat, maintain a safe distance of at least 50 feet and cut your motor.

-- Report manatees in trouble.
-If you see an injured, dead, harassed, tagged or orphaned manatee, contact The FFWCC at its manatee hotline: 1-888-404-FWCC, *FWC on your cellular phone, or use VHF Channel 16 on your marine radio.
+- If you see an injured, dead, harassed, tagged or orphaned manatee, contact the Florida Fish and Wildlife Conservation Commission on its manatee hotline: 1-888-404-FWCC, *FWC on your cellular phone or VHF Channel 16 on your marine radio.